-The results are presented in the second block of Table 4.
+The results are presented in Panel B of Table 4.
 I find that the coefficient on the interaction between the actual earnings and the number of analysts is positive and significant.
 This means that when analysts face more rivals, their forecasts are more correlated with the actual earnings, and consequently their private signals, so they are more likely to be rewarded for the top.
 The magnitude of the coefficient is also robust across specifications, again implying the limited impact of heterogeneity within security.
 To put the coefficients in perspective, in Column (6) where all control variables and the lag instrument are included, an increase in the number of analysts from 6 to 12 increases the coefficient on the actual earnings from 0.855 to 0.872.
 This implies that a unit increase in analysts' signals translates to 0.017 or 2% increase in forecast.

-To sum up, the reduced-form evidence shows that analysts' payoffs depend on relative accuracy, predominantly in the form of a reward for the top, and analysts respond strategically to these payoffs.
-Building on this, I set up a formal model.
+To summarize, here I have presented two seemingly contradictory findings.
+When analysts face more competition, their forecasts exhibit higher errors but also become more correlated with the actual earnings.
+These findings are consistent with a model where analysts' payoffs depend on relative accuracy, predominantly in the form of a reward for the top, and analysts respond strategically to these payoffs.
+13 Building on this, I set up a formal model.